 - Established plants/trees: Any previous fungicide use or other soil degradation may require inoculation to reintroduce AM fungi to the soil microbial ecosystem.

 In ideal conditions, viable propagules can colonize roots effectively in 5–16 days, although it may take 4 or more months to encompass a plant’s root system.

 How to Make Mycorrhizal Fungi (DIY Method)

 Arbuscular mycorrhizal fungi (AM fungi) are obligate biotrophs, which means that the fungi can only be propagated with a host plant.
-AM fungi spores can germinate without a host, but have a limited capacity to grow and will eventually die if they do not encounter a susceptible root for infection.
+AM fungi spores can germinate without a host but have a limited capacity to grow and eventually die if they do not encounter a susceptible root for infection.

-A suitable host can be any variety of plant that supports endomycorrhizal colonization.
+A suitable host can be any plant variety that supports endomycorrhizal colonization.
 This includes the 80% of land plants that support AM fungi.

 Why not stop there?

 Direct application of local samples often yields a low (<10%) success rate.
 That’s why trap cultures are used to multiply the fungi present in the sample.
 These trap culture methods are widely used and yield a high (>%75) success rate.

 Why do trap cultures work so well?

 INVAM (International Culture Collection of Vesicular Arbuscular Mycorrhizal Fungi) hypothesizes that: